top of page

 Population in rural areas continue to age and decline, resulting in unclaimed and abandoned properties.
 Young family members who live and work in metropolitan areas do not want to inherit rural properties, where property tax is a financial burden.
 Many buildings are in poor and unsafe condition, creating a burden for local governments to monitor and/or demolish.

-As a town declines, properties with historic value lacks resource to preserve, restore or re-purpose.
-We see many rural towns fighting their way to be endorsed as National Treasure or World’s Heritage hoping to receive sustaining funds in maintainance while drawing travelers’ attention to energise the town.
+As a town declines, properties with historic value lacks the resource to preserve, restore or re-purpose.
+We see many rural towns fighting their way to be endorsed as National Treasure or World’s Heritage hoping to receive sustaining funds in maintenance while drawing travelers’ attention to energise the town.

 However, tourism may not be the sustainable solution for all.
-Some the towns do not have enough tourist attractions to sustain mass tourist industry, and unmanaged tourism is in fact disrupting local livelihood, causing more harm and tension than good.
+Some the towns do not have enough tourist attractions to sustain mass tourist industry, and unmanaged tourism could disrupt local livelihood, causing more harm and tension than good.

 NICHE MARKET, OUTDATED SYSTEM AND PRODUCTS